 They are fluffy, tasty, fool-proof cookies that are the perfect Christmas treat.

 We make these a dozen times every year to decorate with the kids, give to neighbors as gifts, and, of course, leave out for Santa.
+They are great for really any holiday season because you can easily customize them with different cookie cutters and frosting.

-This recipe walks you through the process step by step, and includes a never-fail frosting buttercream recipe to top your perfect cookies.
+This recipe walks you through the process step by step and includes a never-fail frosting buttercream recipe to top your perfect cookies.

 What makes these cookies great is that they’re straightforward, easy to make, and taste absolutely amazing.

-They stay fresh for days, if you’re able to resist eating them freshly frosted.
-And the frosting is delish and simple.
-Perfect!
+- They stay fresh for days if you’re able to resist eating them freshly frosted.

-Why do we use sour cream?
+Why does this recipe use sour cream?

 But don’t worry, it doesn’t taste sour.
 Sour cream and yogurt are regularly used in baking, especially when you want extra moistness that you can’t get from butter or milk alone.
 The result is a soft, moist cookie that will stay fresh for several days.
+It really is the secret to the perfect sugar cookie recipe

 Do I need to chill the dough?